yyeinn/Anomaly-detection-on-time-series-Reinforcement-learning-from-partially-labeled-data/README.md

 ## DPLAN-Implementation
-This is an implementation of the anomaly detecion algorithm proposed in this paper: ["Deep Reinforcement Learning for Unknown Anomaly Detection"](https://arxiv.org/pdf/2009.06847.pdf), but in other dataset 'NASA C-MAPSS'
+This is an implementation of the anomaly detection algorithm proposed in this paper: ["Deep Reinforcement Learning for Unknown Anomaly Detection"](https://arxiv.org/pdf/2009.06847.pdf), but in other dataset 'NASA C-MAPSS'

 ## Dataset
 * [NASA_C-MAPSS](https://data.nasa.gov/dataset/C-MAPSS-Aircraft-Engine-Simulator-Data/xaut-bemq)